Israeli strikes in Gaza kill at least 22 as Vatican envoy visits Christians for pre-Christmas Mass

 “I want to say, to tell you, that all the world, not only the Christian world, all the world is with you, So the war will finish and we will rebuild,” the cardinal said, urging Gazans to never be afraid.

 His visit came as Pope Francis again criticized Israel’s actions in Gaza.
-Francis said Saturday that his envoy had been unable to enter the territory because of Israeli bombing.
+Francis said Saturday his envoy had been unable to enter because of Israeli bombing.

 “Yesterday children have been bombed.
-This is cruelty, this is not war,” Francis said during his annual Christmas greetings at the Vatican.
+This is cruelty, this is not war,” Francis said during his annual Christmas greetings.
 On Sunday, he called for a ceasefire.

 Israel, which was founded as a refuge for Jews after the Nazi Holocaust, rejects such allegations.
-It says it is only at war with Hamas, which it accuses of genocidal violence in the attack that ignited the war.
+It says it is only at war with Hamas, which ignited the conflict.

 Now winter sets in

-Israel’s subsequent bombardment and ground invasion have killed over 45,000 Palestinians in Gaza, more than half of them women and children, according to the Gaza Health Ministry, which does not distinguish between fighters and civilians in its count.
+Israel’s subsequent bombardment and ground invasion have killed over 45,000 Palestinians in Gaza, more than half of them women and children, according to Gaza’s Health Ministry, which does not distinguish between fighters and civilians in its count.

 The offensive has caused widespread destruction and displaced some 90% of Gaza’s 2.3 million people, often multiple times.
 Hundreds of thousands are packed into squalid tent camps along the coast as the cold, wet winter sets in.